Dreams of the birth of a child: the moment when your life first hears the new living and becomes larger

 Such dreams come in moments when something meaningful is truly being born in your life, and it needs your conscious participation, your time, and your mature responsibility.

-Pregnancy, the Expectation of the New
+Pregnancy, the expectation of the new

-If the pregnancy is calm — you have trust in the process, and it’s worth supporting without anxious daily checking.
-If the body is heavy and asks for care — in reality it’s worth giving yourself more care, especially if you are in an active phase of “carrying” something important.
-If the child “moves” — your inner project gives living signals; it’s worth listening attentively.
-If you fear the responsibility — this is normal before something great, and it’s worth giving yourself time to grow used to it, not forcing yourself to “feel like a parent at once” in the full sense.
+If the child moves, your inner project is sending living signals.
+Listen for them attentively.
+If you fear the responsibility, this is normal before something great.
+Give yourself time to grow used to it; do not force yourself to “feel like a parent at once,” in the full sense.
 Carried to the moment the new arrives between the original two, this becomes the birth of a third.

 Ask yourself: “What is ‘ripening’ in me now — an idea, a work, a feeling, a capacity — and am I giving this ripening the proper time and care, or trying too early to ‘show the world’?”

-Today, set aside fifteen minutes “for the future child”: sit with the thought of what is now forming in you, and mentally support it.
-Without actions; only an acknowledgment that “there is living in me that is waiting.”
-The Inner Child recognizes such moments as respect for ripening, and in the dreams that follow gives you calm waiting more often.
+Today, set aside fifteen minutes “for the future child”: sit with the thought of what is now forming in you, and inwardly support it.
+Without actions; only an acknowledgment that “there is something alive in me that is waiting.”
+The Inner Child recognizes such moments as respect for ripening, and in the dreams that follow more often gives you a calm waiting.

 Astrological note: A dream of pregnancy often comes during harmonious transits of Jupiter through your 5th or 4th house, during its conjunction with the Moon, and in periods of new moons in your 5th house.
 Sagittarians, Cancers, and Leos recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Inner Child protects what is ripening, and the dream conveys this through a body that keeps the living.

-If the birth is active — you have real energy for the breakthrough, and it’s worth directing specifically into one work, not scattering.
-If the pain is strong — the process asks the utmost of you; it’s worth giving yourself support in reality, not “managing alone.”
-If experienced helpers are near — you have people in your life ready to be with you in this moment; it’s worth turning to them without shame for “weakness.”
-If quiet joy comes immediately after the birth — your breakthrough has truly happened; it’s worth acknowledging and giving it the first hours of peace, not throwing yourself at new tasks.
+If experienced helpers are near, you have people in your life ready to be with you in this moment.
+Turn to them without shame for weakness.
+If a quiet joy comes immediately after the birth, your breakthrough has truly happened.
+Acknowledge it, and give it the first hours of peace; do not throw yourself at new tasks.
 In its bare anatomical form, the same threshold returns as the moment of birth.

 Ask yourself: “What ‘birth’ in my life is underway right now — and am I giving myself and the process all the needed support, or trying to ‘give birth faster than it comes,’ sacrificing myself?”